sstsimulator/sst-macro/docs/manual/manual.md

 -   (optional) Git is needed in order to clone the source code repository, but you can also download a tar (Section [2.1.1](#subsec:build:downloading)).
--   (Mac) You need either the GNU pth library or Boost fcontext.
-GNU pth is downloadable from MacPorts (see Section [2.1.5](#subsubsec:pth))
 -   Autoconf: 2.68 or later
 -   Automake: 1.11.1 or later
 -   Libtool: 2.4 or later
--   A C/C++ compiler is required with C++11 support.  gcc >=4.8 and clang >= 3.7 are known to work.
+-   A C/C++ compiler is required with C++11 support.  gcc >=4.8.5 and clang >= 3.7 are known to work.
 -   (optional) OTF2: 2.0 or later for OTF2 trace replay.
+-   (optional) VTK 8.1 or later for creating Exodus files for traffic visualization
+-   (optional) Paraview 5.0 or greater for visualizing Exodus files
--   (optional) Doxygen and Graphviz are needed to build the documentation.
+-   (optional) Doxygen and Graphviz are needed to build the source code documentation.
 -   (optional) KCacheGrind or QCacheGrind to display call graphs
 -   (optional) Clang development libraries to enable SST source-to-source compiler
--   (optional) Boost 1.65 and above for fcontext user-space threading.

 #### 2.1.3: Configuration and Building<a name="subsec:build:configure"></a>